TeamGloomy/LPC-STM32-RRFUserConfigs/V-Minion - FlyE3 Pro v3 - ESP - Nurgelrot/STL's for Electronics/Readme.md

 This box will mount on the Y+ side of the frame.
-Uses heats.
+Uses heatsets.
 Its ment to use drag chains but they are tricky to align.
 I just used umbilicls and wire ties.